beginning of content

 Once you are at the hospital, birthing centre or where you choose to give birth, your midwife will monitor you and make sure your labour is progressing as it should.

-When you arrive at the hospital or birthing centre:
+When you arrive at the hospital or birthing centre, these things may happen:

 It can be helpful to prepare a folder with your important medical information for your midwife.

-You can discuss your birth plan with your birth team, including your preferences regarding pain relief during labour.
-Feel free to request pain relief at any time, and your midwife will guide you on suitable methods of pain relief for each stage of labour.
+You can share your birth preferences with your birth team, and discuss your options for pain relief during labour.
+You can request pain relief at any time, and your midwife will guide you on suitable methods of pain relief for each stage of labour.

-Every labour is unique, and sometimes things don't go as planned.
-You may have to adjust your birth plan if the situation changes.
-For example, there can be labour complications in which extra medical support is needed.
+Every labour is different.
+Sometimes things don't go as planned and you may have to adjust your birth preferences if the situation changes.
+Your care team may recommend extra monitoring or medical support for possible labour complications such as:

 Resources and support